manuchis/goodplaceindex/README.md

 # Welcome to Good Place Platform!

+This platform becomes the core of multiple others.
+A CRM core for other kind of apps.

 ## Requirements

 * Python 3
 * Mysql
 Sorry, more detailed requirements are yet to come.

 ## Installation
 These are instructions for development installation.
 You can also deploy it using Docker, or Vagrant.
 See more on the [Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux)